NREL/EnergyPlus/doc/src/docs/InputOutputReference/01b-InputOutputReference.md

 #### Field: Name of Undisturbed Ground Temperature Object

 This is the name of the undisturbed ground temperature object that is used to determine the ground temperature.
-Name is only required for undisturbed ground temperature objects with a "name" field.

 An example of this object in an IDF is: